-When searching for a answering service, there is an immediate attraction to low priced options or flat-rate prices regardless of volume.
+When searching for a Call Center, there is an immediate attraction to low-priced options or flat-rate prices regardless of volume.
 Although this appears logical simply because cost efficiency is so critical, be mindful of quality, reliability, and accuracy.
-In order for most call centers to sustain such a low revenue model they require their representatives to answer 200-400% more calls than any representative can properly handle.
+In order for most call centers to sustain such a low revenue model, they require their representatives to answer 200-400% more calls than any representative can properly handle.
 Quality of service is often low due to long hold times, high abandonment rates, unreliability, and severe inaccuracy.
-Low cost answering service providers will most likely keep you up at night due to their inaccuracy in dispatching and not following proper protocols.
-The more stress an answering service representative experiences the more prone they are to taking short cuts and making mistakes.
-In most cases, low cost or flat rate answering services are not HIPAA complaint and lack the technology and infrastructure due to inadequate funding.
+Low-cost call center providers will most likely keep you up at night due to their inaccuracy in dispatching and not following proper protocols.
+The more stress a Call Center representative experiences the more prone they are to taking shortcuts and making mistakes.
+In most cases, low-cost or flat rate call center providers will not be HIPAA compliant and lack the technology and infrastructure due to inadequate funding.

-Most answering service owners are unaware of the specific security safeguards that HIPAA requires all Business Associates' to have in place.
+Most call center owners are unaware of the specific security safeguards that HIPAA requires all Business Associates' to have in place.
 We estimate that only a handful of the approximately 1,500 answering services within the US are truly 100% HIPAA Compliant.

-Claiming HIPAA compliancy by listing a few bullet points, such as, server protections, filing cabinets with locks, and shredding equipment is insufficient.
-These items are missing the majority of HIPAA Compliant guidelines in which a healthcare answering service must conform to, such as, proper and ongoing training, staff recertification and security of transmitting PHI via email and text messaging.
+Claiming HIPAA compliance by listing a few bullet points, such as server protections, filing cabinets with locks, and shredding equipment are insufficient.
+These items are missing the majority of HIPAA Compliant guidelines to which a healthcare answering service must conform, such as proper and ongoing training, staff recertification, and security of transmitting PHI via email and text messaging.

 HIPAA Business Associates Agreement

-This may seem basic, however many Covered Entities are not yet aware that the call center service is considered a HIPAA Business Associate and therefore needs to have an enforceable BA agreement in place.
-You are considered the Covered Entity and the answering service is your Business Associate, therefore, you have some control over requesting to use your Business Associates Agreement.
+This may seem basic, but many Covered Entities are not yet aware that the call center service is considered a HIPAA Business Associate and therefore needs to have an enforceable BA agreement in place.
+You are considered the Covered Entity and the call center provider is your Business Associate, therefore, you have some control over requesting to use your Business Associates Agreement.
 Without having an agreement in place, you are placing yourself and your organization, the Covered Entity, at the risk of a WILLFUL NEGLECT VIOLATION by not knowing if your BA’s are complying with ALL mandatory HIPAA safeguards required by HHS.

 Unsecured Texts, Emails and Paging